ayonli/next-controller/README.md

 ## Why Using This Package?

-Next.js provides a special way to write API backend logics by exporting a default function in the files under `pages/api` directory, which follows the React preference.
-It's simpler, but headache, we'll have to write all logics inside one single function, and handing all possible HTTP request methods, which might not be annoying at first, be it can be a real drawback when our program becomes big.
+Next.js is an awesome framework, however it provides a naive way to write API backend logics via a single function.
+It's simpler, but headache, we'll have to write all logics inside one single function, and handing all possible HTTP request methods, it might not be annoying at first, be it can be a real drawback when our program becomes big.

-Hence, `next-controller` is meant to solve this problem, it provides an elegant wrapper that allows us writing our backend code in a more traditional MVC controller way, and provides straight forward support of middleware, which is fully compatible with the Express ecosystem, meaning we can use Express middleware directly in Next.js program.
+Hence, `next-controller` is meant to solve this problem, it provides an elegant wrapper that allows us writing our backend code in a more traditional MVC controller way, and provides straight forward support of middleware, which is fully compatible with the Express ecosystem, meaning we can use Express middleware directly in a Next.js program.

+## Does This Break Old Code?

+No, using this package will not alter any behavior of our existing program, in fact, it transforms the controller class to act like a regular function at run-time, but not like a regular function, it's all object-oriented.

 ## Install